 No course pre-requisites

 Indonesia encompasses more than 17,000 islands, two thirds of which are inhabited and richly layered with character.
 The Indonesian island of Bali is famous for its artistic culture, vibrant colors, and cuisine.
-Located in Southeastern Asia, the people and institutions of Bali are very welcoming to outsiders who come, study, and respect their traditions.
+The people and institutions of Bali are very welcoming to outsiders who come, study, and respect their traditions.
 Southeast Asia is rapidly increasing in importance, both geopolitically and as a vibrant emerging market.

 This three week long intersession course is offered by the University of San Diego.
-The course is instructed by the Chair of the USD Department of Music, Dr. David Harnish.
+The course is instructed by Dr. David Harnish and Dr. Lance Nelson.
 Students who successfully complete the program will earn three units of upper division music credit or three units of upper division theology and religious studies credit on a USD transcript.
-The course content is not instructed at any one specific location, but rather the island serves as the "classroom" as students will be instructed on site at various temples, ritual sites, visits with artists and religious/academic leaders, and complimentary activities.
+While most of the class lectures will be at the hotel in Ubud, the island itself will serve as a wider "classroom," as students will be learning on-site at various temples, ritual sites, visits with artists and religious/academic leaders, and complimentary activities.

 This course is a very intensive course that does not include a lot of free time.
-Classes will meet five to six days a week in addition to lectures, cultural visits, excursions, lectures, musical performances, and group activities.
+Classes will meet five to six days a week in addition to lectures, cultural visits, excursions, musical performances, and group activities.
 Students will be provided a course syllabus prior to departure and are expected to adhere to all class activities and assignments.
-Students will also be required to attend a pre-departure lecture series on the USD campus in November/December 2012 in order to learn some of the basics of Balinese history, culture, etiquette, and language.
+Students will also be required to attend a pre-departure lecture series on the USD campus during Spring 2015 in order to learn some of the basics of Balinese history, culture, etiquette, and language.
 Students that want to explore Bali on their own are encouraged to arrive early or stay after the program, as the intensive schedule does not allow much free time during the program.

-For evaluation, students will keep a journal during their time in Bali and write a 15-page paper upon their return that incorporates both their experiences and ideas generated from seminars and the textbook.
+For evaluation, students will complete a number of written assignments during their time in Bali and write a 12-15-page paper upon their return.
+This paper will integrate their experiences in Bali with ideas generated from seminars, course readings, and student research.
 Students will also be evaluated on their level of participation in Bali.

-Cost for the program is $4,800 and includes 3 units of USD tuition, accommodations, international health insurance, some meals, site/cultural visits and selected cultural activities.
-Not included in the program price are most meals, flight tickets, ground transportation to/from the airport, and spending money while abroad.
-More detailed cost information can be found by clicking on the "PROGRAM COST - INTERSESSION" link above.
+Cost for the program is $4,800 and includes 3 units of USD tuition, accommodations, international health insurance, some meals, several site/cultural visits and selected cultural activities.
+Not included in the program price are most meals, flight tickets, ground transportation to/from the airport, optional excursion, and spending money while abroad.
+More detailed cost information can be found by clicking on the "PROGRAM COST" link above.